davidpagnon/Sports2D/README.md

 ```
 'config': ["C", "path to a toml configuration file"],

 'video_input': ["i", "webcam, or video_path.mp4, or video1_path.avi video2_path.mp4 ...
 Beware that images won't be saved if paths contain non ASCII characters"],
 'px_to_m_person_height': ["H", "height of the person in meters.
 1.70 if not specified"],
-'visible_side': ["", "front, back, left, right, auto, or none. 'front auto' if not specified.
+'visible_side': ["", "front, back, left, right, auto, or none. 'front none auto' if not specified.
 If 'auto', will be either left or right depending on the direction of the motion.
 If 'none', no IK for this person"],
 'load_trc_px': ["", "load trc file to avaid running pose estimation again. false if not specified"],
 'compare': ["", "visually compare motion with trc file. false if not specified"],
 'webcam_id': ["w", "webcam ID.
 0 if not specified"],